scottwcode/mongodb-graphql-server/README.md

-# Basic GraphQL server using MongoDB
+# GraphQL server with MongoDB

 ## Pre-Reqs